UPDATED Sept 2018 / Sharron Lovell

 - Search hard for other sources of information that support and counter information you’ve found

 - Eyewitness media can be amazing, giving you on the ground information and insights.
 But it needs strict verification.
 If you use eyewitness information you’ll need to carefully examine their digital footprint.
 What kind of things do they typically post?
 Do they appear credible?
 Are they accountable – are they anonymous or clear about who they are?
 Can you contact them directly for confirmation – if so do!
 Call them!
 Much better to call than sending a message, a phone call is more candid, you’ll be able to tell much better if they are credible or not.
 Can you cross check the information they provide with another source?

-- If you can’t verify the facts, you may still decide to publish when relevant but you’ll need to make it VERY CLEAR that the information has not been verified is disputable.
+- Transparency is key.
+If you can’t verify the facts, you may still decide to publish when relevant but you’ll need to make it VERY CLEAR that the information has not been verified and is disputable.

-- Checking photos and videos by checking the weather forecast, environment etc. Use tools such as Google Reverse Image Search and TinEye Reverse Image Search.
+- Check photos and videos by checking the weather forecast, environment etc. Use tools such as Google Reverse Image Search and TinEye Reverse Image Search.